 The Daylily Ambassador program recognizes those clubs, businesses, organizations, communities, individual or groups of individuals that successfully achieve outreach to the general public by extraordinary effort in promoting the daylily.

-The 4th annual Flag City Daylily Tour will be July 12th through the 14th in Findlay, OH.
+The 5th annual Flag City Daylily Tour will be July 10th through the 12th in Findlay, OH.
 In 2018 hundreds of daylily lovers took part in this self-guided tour of six gardens, each with its own special personality.
-This year a 7th garden has been added.
-Flag City was recognized as an official Daylily Ambassador in 2018 and they’re continuing on in 2019!
+Flag City was recognized as an official Daylily Ambassador in 2018 and they’re continuing on in 2020!
 We are so proud!

-The 6th annual Chattahoochee Valley Daylily Festival will be held at the Columbus Botanical Garden on June 6 and June 7, 2020, but due to the uncertainty with COVID-19, the event has been canceled for 2020.
+The 7th annual Chattahoochee Valley Daylily Festival was to be held at the Columbus Botanical Garden on June 6 and June 7, 2020, but due to the uncertainty with COVID-19, the event has been canceled for 2020.
 We are proud to call this festival an official Daylily Ambassador!
 The Festival will feature an accredited daylily show, a marketplace with daylilies and arts and crafts for sale, and the opportunity to learn growing tips and see demonstrations.
-The daylily show is scheduled to begin at 1:15 p.m.

 A club, organization, commercial business or non-profit, community/government, individual or group of individuals is referred to as an “entity” for simplicity.